BabaYaGa74/blog-connect/README.md

 ##Random Project

-This is the ReadMe file of random project.
-This project is not intended for deployment.
-It is being developed just for practice purposes.
-This readme is being edited to increase the number of github contributions.

-Contribute to the github bro
-Lets make it 5 contributions
-Github contribution
-This is purely for the github contribution only.
+This is a readme file of college project.
+It uses mysql as the database and node js as the backend.
+React will be used in the frontend part.
+This is just a simple project.